QwenLM/Qwen2.5/README.md

 - Quantization: the practice of quantizing LLMs with GPTQ, AWQ, as well as the guidance for how to make high-quality quantized GGUF files;
 - Training: the instructions for post-training, including SFT and RLHF (TODO) with frameworks like Axolotl, LLaMA-Factory, etc.
 - Framework: the usage of Qwen with frameworks for application, e.g., RAG, Agent, etc.
-0 Benchmark: the statistics about inference speed and memory footprint.
+- Benchmark: the statistics about inference speed and memory footprint (to be updated for Qwen2.5).

 ## Introduction

-In the past three months since Qwen2’s release, numerous developers have built new models on the Qwen2 language models, providing us with valuable feedback.
+In the past three months since Qwen2's release, numerous developers have built new models on the Qwen2 language models, providing us with valuable feedback.
 During this period, we have focused on creating smarter and more knowledgeable language models.
 Today, we are excited to introduce the latest addition to the Qwen family: **Qwen2.5**.

 - Dense, easy-to-use, decoder-only language models, available in **0.5B**, **1.5B**, **3B**, **7B**, **14B**, **32B**, and **72B** sizes, and base and instruct variants.
 - Pretrained on our latest large-scale dataset, encompassing up to **18T** tokens.